-The following is a list of structure rules that apply to the Planning Message.
+The following is a list of structure rules that apply to the Planning e-Document.

-Identifier Business Rule PL005 A planning message can have multiple line items.
-A planning message must reference either a Product or Downtime.
+Identifier Business Rule PL005 A Planning e-Document can have multiple line items.
+PL006 A Planning e-Document must reference either a Product or Downtime.

-Processing the Planning Message
+Processing the Planning e-Document

-Prior to implementing business processes that require a Planning message, it is necessary for the parties involved to have already opened a dialogue and have a trading partner agreement (TPA) in place.
-Such an agreement would include frequency of messages, content detail, units of measure, etc.
+Prior to implementing business processes that require a Planning e-Document, it is necessary for the parties involved to have already opened a dialogue and have a trading partner agreement (TPA) in place.
+Such an agreement would include frequency of e-Documents, content detail, units of measure, etc.

-The Planning message does not have an attribute to indicate if the message is new, updated, or cancelled.
-Because a production plan by its nature is updated and extended as time passes, every Planning message, for a given Planning Identifier, is considered to be an update that overlays the previous message.
+The Planning e-Document does not have an attribute to indicate if the e-Document is new, updated, or cancelled.
+Because a production plan by its nature is updated and extended as time passes, every Planning e-Document, for a given Planning Identifier, is considered to be an update that overlays the previous e-Document.

 Planning information is dynamic and ever changing.
-New combinations of the planning parameters will exist over time.
+New combinations of the Planning parameters will exist over time.
 The proper handling of these new combinations should occur.
 This allows the plan to grow and extend over time.

-Graphical Representation of a Replenishment Model Process using the Planning Message
+Graphical Representation of a Replenishment Model Process using the Planning e-Document